-- The nature of the water.

-- The proximity of the deep water to the edge.

-- The water's edge itself

-- The accessibility of the water; and

-- The hinterland activity.
+- The nature of the water type of water body, clarity and flow of water, etc. - The proximity of the deep water to the edge distance, depth, profile, etc. - The water's edge itself hard/soft, clear/unclear delimitation, etc - The accessibility of the water any fencing, barrier, vegetation, etc - The hinterland activity use of and accessibility to the adjacent land.